The Happiness Project – Why Happiness is Cool and Why You Should Buy the Book (Plus a Fun Chance to Win the Book!)

 For example, a big part of what I do for my clients is ignite fires under their butts.
 But once I do that – I try very hard to keep them burning.
 Because after all, fitness (and business) is about starting and keeping on going!
 The magic lies in the keeping on going part, which looks 1000x easier in words, without any emotions, than it is in reality.

-So, since February of 2007, I’ve written a daily inspiration every morning.
-It’s like writing a blog post every day.
+So, since February of 2007, I’ve written an inspiration 3 to 4 times per week.
+It’s like writing a blog post.
 And clients always ask me if I ever get writer’s block.

 Not once in 2 years.
 The daily inspirations fly onto the screen.
 Actually, I have to hold myself back.
 I have to write them.
 If I don’t, I feel off.
 It’s as natural to me as sand between my toes.
 It just feels right.